Belarus: Opposition lawyer snatched by masked men, allies say | DW | 09.09.2020

 Belarusian lawyer Maxim Znak was taken from his office by masked people in plain clothes on Wednesday, the opposition Coordination Council said.

-The Belarusian police initially said they were not aware of the alleged detention.
+The Belarusian police initially said they were not aware of the alleged detention, but media reports also indicate that Znak's office was being searched.

 Znak was a lawyer for Viktor Barbariko, who intended to stand against Lukashenko in the August elections before he was imprisoned in June.

-Maria Kolesnikova, another opposition figure, was allegedly snatched from the street in Minsk on Monday before reappearing at the Ukrainian border on Tuesday.
+Maria Kolesnikova, another opposition figure, was allegedly snatched from the street in Minsk on Monday and bundled into a van before reappearing at the Ukrainian border on Tuesday.

-The council said they could not reach Znak on the phone.
-Media reports also indicate that Znak's office was being searched.
+The council said they could not reach Znak on the phone, but that he texted the word "masks" to colleagues.

 Read more: Opinion: Belarus opposition needs a plan